Unique or exotic pets

 Pet food and medicines

-Any food or medicine (such as treats, supplements, dried insects, plankton and meat and plant based products) to be given to animals requires an import permit issued by the Department of Agriculture and Water Resources before the products are imported.
+Any food or medicine (such as treats, supplements, dried insects, plankton and meat and plant based products) to be given to animals requires an import permit issued by the Department of Agriculture, Water and the Environment before the products are imported.

 Live food for animals (such as insects or worms) are not permitted to be imported into Australia.

 The illegal import of wildlife is cruel and smuggled animals suffer stress, dehydration or starvation and many die during transit.
-Refer to the Department of the Environment and Energy for more information.
+Refer to the Department of Agriculture, Water and the Environment for more information.